som3canadian/Some-Tools/README.md

 ## Vagrantfile

+Install Some-Tools within a brand new Kali 2020.x VM using [Vagrant](https://www.vagrantup.com).
+This repo include a Vagrantfile of Kali-Linux 2020.x release, but you can see the original vagrant box here <https://app.vagrantup.com/nicmilot/boxes/kali-full-2020>.
+Providers for this box are: VMWare Fusion and Virtualbox.

-I'm using VMware desktop, so this Vagrantfile will be configure that way.
+I'm using VMware Fusion, so this Vagrantfile will be configure that way.
 You can modify vagrant box information to fit your need.
+If you are using Virtualbox, just swith the comments in the Vagrantfile.

+How to use it ?
+(Complete install with brand new Kali VM in 5 commands):

 ```bash
 # Download Vagrantfile from this repo